Amatetzu/LED_FIB/README.md

 ![](https://www.meisterdrucke.at/kunstwerke/1260px/Unknown_Artist_-_Portrait_of_Leonardo_Fibonacci_%281170-1245%29_%28Leonard_of_Pisa%29_Italian_mathematici_-_%28MeisterDrucke-927685%29.jpg)

 ---
-## Where can you find the fiboncci numbers?
+## Where can you find the Fibonacci numbers?

 computer science

-- fiboncci search technique
+- Fibonacci Search Technique
 - fibonacci heap

     - helpful for Dijkstra algorithm